Envirosult's Business Model

 — Safer drinking water in schools and playgrounds for our children

-Our business model is a win-win-win for the environment, for small communities and for our bottom line profits.
+Our business model is a win-win-win for the environment and for small communities.
 The agency's proposal takes a proactive and holistic approach to improving the current rule: from testing to treatment to informing the public about the levels of lead and other containments in their drinking water.

 Our Approach Focuses on Six Key Areas:

-• Increasing environmental awareness and knowledge in small comminutes in the US.
+• Increasing environmental awareness and knowledge in small communities in the US.

 • Improving risk communications